danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

    Applications can now connect to the backend PostgreSQL using the PgBouncer service running on the VM.

-1. Allow access from the VM running PgBouncer to the Azure Database for PostgreSQL Single Server
+1. Allow traffic from the VM running PgBouncer to the Azure Database for PostgreSQL Single Server

    Open Microsoft Edge and navigate to the [Azure Portal](http://ms.portal.azure.com) to connect to Microsoft Azure Portal.
 Login with your subscriptions credential.